codemariner/schemart/README.md

   * `dataType`: _optional_ - include index names in field comments.
 * `excludeTables`: _optional_ array - A list of tables to exclude from type generation.
 Default is none.
 * `tables`: _optional_ array - A list of tables (or views) to include for type generation.
 Is overridden by `excludeTables`. `includeViews` must be enabled to allow specification of views.
 Default is all.
+* `enums`: _optional_ array - A list of enums to include for type generation.
+Default is to include all.
+This is not supported in all databases.
 * `enumsAsTypes`: _optional_ boolean - whether or not to generate enum values as a typescript enum or union literal type.
-This is not supported in mssql.
+This is not supported in all databases.
 * `includeViews`: _optional_ boolean - Whether or not to include views when generating types.
 Defaults to `false`.
 * `content`: _optional_ - Custom content that will be inserted at the top of the generated ts file.
 * `typeMappings`: _optional_ - Map of database type names to target type information.
 Use this to provide custom type mapping from some database type.
 For example: